lexedata/lexedata/docs/Manual.md

 ### CLDF dataset structure and curation

 #### How to add a metadata file (add_metadata)
 If your CLDF dataset contains only a FormTable (the bare minimum for a CLDF dataset), you can automatically add a metadata (json) file using the command `python -m lexedata.edit.add_metadata`.
 Lexedata will try to automatically detect CLDF roles for your columns (such as #form, #languageReference, #parameterReference, #comment, etc) and create a corresponding json file.
-We recommend that you inspect and adjust manually this json file before you proceed (see [how to read a json file](/docs/cldf.md#the-metadata-file).
+We recommend that you inspect and adjust manually this json file before you proceed (see [the metadata file](/docs/cldf.md#the-metadata-file).
 You can also use this command to obtain a starting metadata file for a new dataset.
 In this case, you can start from an empty FormTable that contains the columns you would like to include.
 The add_metadata command can be used also for LingPy output files, in order to obtain a CLDF dataset with metadata.

 #### How to add tables to your dataset (add_table)
 Once you have a metadata file, you can add tables to your dataset (such as LanguageTable, ParameterTable) automatically.
 Such tables are required for most lexedata commands.
 The relevant command is `python -m lexedata.edit.add_table TABLE`.
 The only table that cannot be added with this script is the CognateTable, which of course requires cognate judgements (see [how to add a CognateTable](#how-to-add-a-cognatetable-add_cognate_table).